 When Malaysian Airlines Flight 370 disappeared in March 2014, it immediately became one of the greatest mysteries in aviation history.
-With 239 people on board, a bizarre change in the flight pattern, and still no indication of where the wreckage may actually be, countless family members and friends remain at a loss as to what exactly happened.
-Considering that one of the men on board was an IBM executive and another an actor cast in Netflix’s Marco Polo, the amount of uncertainty surrounding the flight continues to astound.
+With 239 people on board, a bizarre change in the flight pattern, and still no indication of where the wreckage may actually be, countless friends and family members still don’t know what happened.
+Even though one of the men on board was an IBM executive, and another was an actor cast in Netflix’s Marco Polo, the lack of solid information surrounding the flight continues to astound.

-In the wake of the disappearance, Malaysia’s official response, which was riddled with holes and inaccuracies, was slammed as “inaccurate, or at least incomplete” by a Chinese media organization, and it’s difficult to argue with the assessment.
-The lack of details about where the flight was headed and where it may be is a prime example, albeit a unique, extreme one, that better systems of oversight and backup for such critical records is still needed.
+In the wake of the disappearance, Malaysia’s official response was slammed as “inaccurate, or at least incomplete” by a Chinese media organization, and it’s difficult to argue with the assessment.
+The lack of details about where the flight was headed and where it may be is a prime example that better oversight systems for such critical information is still needed.

-Data pertaining to a given flight — manifests, baggage onboarding, flight path, etc. — carry varying degrees of importance.
-Some information may help save an individual serious time and effort, such as a tracking down a lost bag more efficiently.
-Other information — such as who was on a flight, where they sat, and where precisely the flight was headed — could be the key to solving mysteries in the unfortunate event that a flight doesn’t reach its destination successfully.
-Regardless of a piece of information’s use or relative importance, securing all flight-related intel remotely on a blockchain backup record would be an added measure of security to the black box and centralized systems of today.
+Data pertaining to a given flight — manifests, baggage onboarding, flight path, and the like — carry varying degrees of importance.
+Some information may save serious time and effort, like a tracking down a lost bag more efficiently.
+Other information — like who was on a flight, where they sat, and where the flight was headed — could be the key to solving mysteries in the unfortunate event that a flight doesn’t reach its destination.
+Regardless of a piece of information’s use or relative importance, securing all flight-related intel remotely on a blockchain backup record would be an added measure of security to the centralized systems of today.

 Companies Trying to Solve This Problem

-- SITA, British Airways, Heathrow Airport – Partnered to create blockchain secured data sharing model.
+- SITA, British Airways, Heathrow Airport – Partnered to create a blockchain-secured data sharing model.

 Reducing Instances of Overbooking

-When Dr. David Dao was forcibly removed from his seat and literally dragged off of a United Airlines flight in April 2017, it was easy to blame the three Chicago police officers doing the removing and dragging as the primary culprits.
+When Dr. David Dao was forcibly removed from his seat and dragged off of a United Airlines flight in April 2017, it was easy to blame the three Chicago police officers who did it as the primary culprits.
 The video was horrific, and the three officers eventually lost their jobs later that year.
 But was it really their fault, or were they simply doing their jobs?
 After all, it was United Airlines that overbooked the flight, not the police officers.
-Overbooking is a shameless industry-wide tactic; it just so happens that these officers were involved in a particularly ugly incident of overbooking enforcement.
+Overbooking is a shameless industry-wide tactic, it just so happens that these officers were involved in a particularly ugly incident of overbooking enforcement.

-Southwest Airlines — known for their customer service — is actually the worst statistical overbooker of the lot, showing just how widespread the problem is, and JetBlue isn’t far behind on the list of worst overbooking airlines.
+Though Southwest Airlines is known for their customer service, it’s actually the worst statistical overbooker of the lot, showing just how widespread the problem is.
+JetBlue isn’t far behind on the list.
 Firsthand accounts of overbooking victimhood run the gamut, from being forced off with absolutely no incentives to losing out on prepaid ski passes.
 One passenger found out that his frequent flier status meant he was not only immune from being overbooked, but that he could practically kick off any pre-booked passenger at his behest.

-Smart contracts and tokenized tickets may help ensure that only a truly fixed number of tickets are issued.
-Often, airlines will sell an excess number of tickets, banking on late cancellations, hungover passengers missing their flights, and any other number of possibilities that could result in a plane flying at less than capacity.
-An empty seat means lost revenue for the airline, but when everybody shows up, it is the passenger who gets unfairly booted from the plane, their plans be damned.
-Currently, airlines can feign ignorance as to why or how the flight was overbooked, but with tokenized ticket-issuance systems, more advanced features —flight-delay insurance, ticket bidding, etc. — can help ensure that all parties make out economically without the need to overbook a flight.
+Smart contracts and tokenized tickets may help ensure that a truly fixed number of tickets are issued.
+Airlines will often sell an excess number of tickets, banking on late cancellations, passengers missing their flights, or any other number of possibilities that could result in a plane flying at less than capacity.
+An empty seat is lost revenue for the airline, but when everybody shows up, someone’s plans have to change.
+Currently, airlines can feign ignorance as to why or how the flight was overbooked, but with tokenized ticket-issuance systems, more advanced features like flight-delay insurance and ticket bidding can help ensure that all parties make out economically without the need to overbook a flight.